 - Meta Self-awareness: The ability to be aware of one’s own self-awareness.

 Self-awareness can be further divided into internal self-awareness, the clarity with which we see ourselves and our internal functioning, and external self-awareness, the understanding of how others perceive us and our surroundings.
 The different processes of self-awareness, such as retrieval of self-knowledge, self-reflection, and self-referencing, are attributed to different brain regions including the cortical midline structures (Modinos, Renken, Ormel, & Aleman, 2011; Pfeifer, Lieberman, & Dapretto, 2007).
-This self-processing ability plays a vital role in our social functioning (Uddin, Iacoboni, Lange, & Keenan, 2007) and moral reasoning; and thus, impairments of these behaviors or their associated structures can have a serious impact on the quality of life.
+This self-processing ability plays a vital role in our social functioning (Uddin, Iacoboni, Lange, & Keenan, 2007) and moral reasoning; thus, impairments of these behaviors or their associated structures can have a serious impact on the quality of life.

 Impairments in self-awareness often manifest themselves as altered perceptions of self and are commonly associated with neurodegenerative and neuropsychiatric disorders and diseases.
 Uddin’s (2011) review of Autism Spectral Disorder literature suggested the medial prefrontal cortex as the possible center for altered interpersonal cognition highlighting the differences in the activation of different brain regions as opposed to normal individuals.
-Mental disorders also result in poorer psychosocial functioning (Amador, 1994; Dimaggio, & Lysaker, 2018); in some cases, depicting a lack of ability to accept the condition and its consequences (For digital healthcare research tools visit Qolty).
+Mental disorders also result in poorer psychosocial functioning (Amador, 1994; Dimaggio, & Lysaker, 2018); in some cases, depicting a lack of ability to accept the condition and its consequences (For digital healthcare research tools visit ConductScience Digital Health).
 Apart from diseases and disorders, brain injury (Beadle, Ownsworth, Fleming, & Shum, 2017; Ellis-Hill, & Horn, 2000) and aging (Petretto, Pili, Gaviano, Matos López, & Zuddas, 2016; Pfeifere et al., 2007) can also affect an individual’s self-awareness.

 Virtual Reality and Self-Awareness

 Virtual reality (VR), in particular, immersive virtual reality, facilitate the illusion of presence, which encourages the participants to behave in a natural manner in the virtual environment.
-Combining the illusions of virtual reality with traditional evaluation methods (For digital healthcare research tools visit Qolty), allows the possibility to compare real behaviors with self-reported behaviors, thereby minimizing any bias from influencing the data.
+Combining the illusions of virtual reality with traditional evaluation methods (For digital healthcare research tools visit ConductScience Digital Health), allows the possibility to compare real behaviors with self-reported behaviors, thereby minimizing any bias from influencing the data.
 Joinson’s (2001) study that combined virtual elements (computer-mediated communication) with some real-world elements provides insights into the potential of this combination in understanding both external and internal self-awareness.
 The study showed that when participants were subjected to a high level of internal self-awareness and low external self-awareness, they tended to display a significantly higher spontaneity for self-disclosure as opposed to other self-awareness pairings.
 A similar approach by Mendez, Joshi, and Jimenez (2014) showed that patients with behavioral variant frontotemporal dementia demonstrated greater self-awareness when interviewed in a head-mounted display virtual environment.
 The participants provided elaborate answers, as opposed to the real-world interview, to questions that also included insight assessment.

 Virtual reality offers repetition of the same experience in a consistent manner within a safe environment.
 This allows participants, especially in terms of rehabilitation, to self-assess the situation, allowing them to learn and improve their self-awareness (Schultheis, & Rizzo, 2001).
 Though a cohesive assessment of self-awareness in virtual reality is yet to be established, indirect methods via virtual assessments of cognitive functions allow an estimation of the degree of awareness (Muratore, Tuena, Pedroli, Cipresso, & Riva, 2019).
 In their 2010 paper, Kim et al. utilized a three-dimensional immersive virtual reality to evaluate extrapersonal neglect in post-stroke patients.
 The environment design was a real-world street.
 The participants were tasked to control their avatar for safe crossing.
 It was observed that participants with spatial neglect performed worse on all parameters as opposed to the non-neglect group.
-Additionally, it was also observed that the neglect group were more impaired in being aware of the stimuli (virtual car) approaching from the left.
+Additionally, it was also observed that the neglect group was more impaired in being aware of the stimuli (virtual car) approaching from the left.
 Furthering the application of VR in unilateral spatial neglect, Kim, Chun, Yun, Song, and Young (2011) showed that post-stroke patients did benefit from VR rehabilitation.

 Virtual therapies and assessments essentially take advantage of the different illusions that individuals experience in the virtual world.
 In particular, the embodiment illusion relies on VR based research of bodily self-awareness related disorders, such as eating disorders and body dysmorphia.
 Studies have suggested that poor interoceptive awareness can often be seen in the symptomology of many mental disorders (Khalsa et al. 2018; Merwin, Zucker, Lacy, & Elliott, 2010).
 Perpiñá et al. (1999) observed that body image improved in patients with eating disorders that were given virtual reality treatment.
 In another study concerned with social phobia, participants that experienced virtual reality exposure therapy reported lower social anxiety following the treatment and higher self-efficacy in the three months follow-up (Morina, Brinkman, Hartanto, Kampmann, & Emmelkamp, 2015).
 Virtual reality offers patients the opportunity to visualize the erroneous mental representation in an independent manner allowing them to face their fears without the risks of real-world exposure (Ferrer-García, & Gutiérrez-Maldonado, 2012; Gregg, & Tarrier, 2007).
 Perpiñá, Botella, and Baños, (2003) attribute the success of virtual reality to the ability of the technology to capture the subjective nature and the mental representation of the symptoms of mental disorders such as eating disorders.